-- The applicant must be employed at LU and have a LUCAT, and must be funded by LU.
+- The applicant must be an employee at LU and have a LUCAT, and must be funded by LU.
 Researchers who are funded by Region Skåne are not eligible.

-The fund does not cover extra costs for pages and/or color images.
+- The financial support does not cover costs for pages and/or color images.

 Terms for the journal

 - The journal must be pure open access.
-We do not grant support for publishing in hybrid journals or journals with delayed open access.
+No support is granted for publishing in hybrid journals or journals with delayed open access.

-- The journal must meet some quality requirements and follow good publishing practice for scientific journals.
+- The journal must meet some quality requirements and follow good publishing practices for scientific journals.

 How to apply

-- Apply by filling in the application form, which is sent to the University Library.
-Apply in connection with the submission of the manuscript.
-When the application is approved, we then reserve 50 percent of the cost of the article, even if new applications can no longer be approved.
+- Apply by filling out the application form, which is sent to the University Library.
+Apply in connection with the submission of a manuscript.

 - You will get a reply as to whether your application has been approved or not.
 Upon approval, we also send additional instructions for handling the invoice.